cloudogu/usermgt/docs/gui/usermanagement_en.md

 The personal account area is displayed directly when you open the **User Management**.
 Via the form you can adjust your personal data like your e-mail address or your password.
 The adjustments you make will only be **updated** by clicking on the save button.
 The username cannot be changed.

-In the lower part of the account area you can see your own groups.
+In the lower part of the account area you can see your assigned groups.

 ![Image of assigned groups](figures/usermanagement/CESUsermanagement_AssignedGroups_en.png)